civicrm/civicrm-dev-docs/docs/dev-tools/debugging.md

 - `define('CIVICRM_CONTAINER_CACHE', 'never');` causes Civi to rebuild the [container](http://symfony.com/doc/current/service_container.html) from the latest data on every page-load

 !!! tip
-    When any sort of "logging stuff to a file" is enabled by one of the above settings, check the following directories for the resulting file:
+    When any sort of "logging stuff to a file" is enabled by one of the above settings, check the `ConfigAndLog` directory within the local files directory to find the log.
+(See [the File System documentation](../basics/filesystem.md) for the location in your CMS.)

-    - Drupal: `files/civicrm/ConfigAndLog/`
-    - Joomla: `media/civicrm/ConfigAndLog/`

 ## Viewing a query log from MySQL